Snowboarding Calories Burned Calculator

 How many calories does snowboarding burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 192 calories during 30 minutes of snowboarding.
-This is based on a MET value of 5.3.
+A person weighing 160 lbs (73 kg) burns approximately 202 calories during 30 minutes of snowboarding.
+This is based on a MET value of 5.3 for snowboarding.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of snowboarding?

-The MET (Metabolic Equivalent of Task) value for snowboarding is 5.3.
+The default MET (Metabolic Equivalent of Task) value for snowboarding is 5.3, while the selected training style uses MET 5.3.
 This means snowboarding burns 5.3 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is snowboarding good for weight loss?